DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 ## Key metrics

 - less requests through support
-- more candidates applying again / being successful when they do apply
+- more candidates applying again or being successful when they do apply

 ## What we did and why